Credit Card Consolidation

 Home Equity Line of Credit loans allow you to draw on some of the equity in your home to pay off debt.
 There are no limitations or restrictions on how you repurpose this money, so many choose to pay off credit cards with these funds.

 National Debt Relief sounds in on this as well: “Attaching your credit card debt to your home can be a risky proposition.
 As previously mentioned, doing so takes that debt from unsecured to secured by your home.
 Additionally, you could be paying that debt over an extended period, as home equity line loan terms can be very lengthy.”

 Qualifying for a Credit Card Consolidation Loan

-Local banks and other finance companies that Lending Studios can connect you with can evaluate your applicability for a credit card consolidation loan.
+Lending Studios can connect you with local banks and other finance companies that can evaluate your need for a credit card consolidation loan.
 If you have a good credit score and have been on time with your payments, lending institutions often can work out a credit card consolidation loan that will meet your needs depending on the amount of credit card debt.

 If your credit card debt is too high, it may be more that the institution’s lending caps.
 In that case, they won’t be able to help you.
 You will have to shop around and see if other lenders have higher lending caps.

 Meanwhile, Keep Chipping Away Your Debt